 To make this process easy for you, we have provided samples letters for you.
 Download the kit that relates to your special circumstance:

-How to apply for special circumstances if you are homeless
+How to apply for review on the basis of special circumstances

 Make sure you keep copies of all your letters.

-Alternatively, you can apply for special circumstances online at Fines Victoria.
+Alternatively, you can apply for special circumstances review online at Fines Victoria.

 If this happens, the offences will be referred to the Magistrates’ Court to be dealt with as a criminal offence.